ZeroOrI/UpdatingWiki/readme.md

 #### Background B

-She is a prominent figure of class.
-Being gifted with an attractive personality, she is considered to be the girl's leader of class D. ~~Her development in the story is worth reading~~[4](#4change).
+She is a prominent figure of class.~~Being gifted with an attractive personality~~[3.5](#3.5change) __Being at the top of hierarchy* she is considered to be the girl's leader of class D.* Thanks to strength of her will she could motivate entire class.__[4.75](#4.75change)
+ ~~Her development in the story is worth reading~~[4](#4change). ~~Despite her looks and attitude she displays and the relationship between her and Hirata, she has her bunch of secrets that she cannot afford to reveal to others.~~[4.5](#4.5change)
+__After begging of school she almost immediately started dating with Hirata, on of the most popular guy at school, which boosted her influence at the class.
+She and Hirata is only pair which open about their relationships at entire class.
+Also they've considered as ideal pair. __

 [Return to content](#content)

 #### Appearance B

-*Kei's appearance changed drastically since 1st volume.
-In it she was presented as*[5](#5change) Kei is a teenage girl of average height with waist-length blonde hair that is tied in a ponytail and purple eyes.
+Kei is a teenage girl of average height with waist-length blonde hair that is tied in a ponytail and purple eyes.
 Her school uniform consists of a light blue dress shirt below the red school blazer with rolled-up sleeves and a short white skirt.
 She walks in standard school shoes with light blue calf-length socks.
 She predominantly wears a blue ribbon around her collar.
 In a more casual situation, she simply wraps her school blazer around her waist and rolls up her dress shirt sleeves.

 [Return to content](#content)

 #### Personality B

-Kei is an outgoing person who spends most of her time with the girls at school and Yōsuke Hirata (her boyfriend).
-Typically she speaks for the girls in the class, acting as one of the leaders along with Yōsuke and eventually Suzune Horikita.
+Kei is an outgoing person who spends most of her time with the girls at school and her boyfriend Yōsuke Hirata . __Even though she pretended to be nice in front of Hirata, she was domineering with other ladies.__ [5.5](#5.5change) __Karuizawa is very self-centered person, who won't care about feelings of other.__[5.75](#5.75change)

 She seems to be a bit of a mooch, as after spending all her points from the first month and D-Class not receiving any, due to their penalties, she asked the girls of her class to lend her some money to buy the 'essentials', managing to gain at least 2000 points from Kikyō Kushida.

 She doesn't take notice of less prominent people in the class.
-This was seen when she mentioned Kiyotaka Ayanokōji being "invisible" after Suzune nominated him as a guard with Yōsuke.
-Ironically, she befriended him in the light novels and they were very close, even being impressed by his abilities and going on a first name basis as she eventually starts to develop romantic feelings for him.
+This was seen when she mentioned Kiyotaka Ayanokōji being "invisible" after Suzune nominated him as a guard with Yōsuke. ~~Ironically, she befriended him in the light novels and they were very close, even being impressed by his abilities and going on a first name basis as she eventually starts to develop romantic feelings for him.~~[6](#6change).

 __Spoilers__

 In volume 4 of the LN's, it was revealed that in her earlier years Kei was bullied in school, resulting in a physical scar and a lingering mental scar.
-To help prevent this happening again at her new high school, she started going out with Yōsuke Hirata, the most popular guy in class.
-This gave her a sense of security to just be herself without worrying about being targeted for abuse.
+To help prevent this happening again at her new high school, she started going out with Yōsuke Hirata, the most popular guy in class. __Even if she was scared that Hirata could betray her, she didn't have a choice and tried this.__  This gave her a sense of security to just be herself without worrying about being targeted for abuse.
 Although this wasn't a genuine relationship, Yōsuke did know about the circumstances and went along with it to protect Kei.
+__All her personality that she's shown previously was only an image to protect herself.
+She thinks of herself as parasite who can't survive on its own.
+But with flow a time she builds her new self, and finally accepts herself.__

 [Return to content](#content)

 #### Abilities B

-She doesn't take notice of less prominent people in the class.
-This was seen when she mentioned Kiyotaka Ayanokōji being "invisible" after Suzune nominated him as a guard with Yōsuke.
-Ironically, she befriended him in the light novels and they were very close, even being impressed by his abilities and going on a first name basis as she eventually starts to develop romantic feelings for him.
+Kei was assessed as being subpar by the school.
+Her absences and grades in middle school were direct reasons for her being placed in D-Class.
+She doesn't like academics nor sports but is surprisingly able to compete with others.
+She has immense mental strength, according to both Kiyotaka and Kakeru.

 Evaluation | Kei Karuizawa
 ------------ | -------------
 Academic Ability |	 D-